Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 The following table lists the member functions and their descriptions:

-.. table:: Table xf::cv::Mat Member Function Descriptions
+.. table:: Table: xf::cv::Mat Member Function Descriptions

    +---------------+--------------------------------------------------------+
    | Member        | Description                                            |